cynthialeng/spectral-adamw/project/spectral_harness/README.md

 - [ ] At least one diagnostic log proves your controller is **not silent**
 - [ ] `reproduce.sh` runs end-to-end in a short GPU session
 - [ ] Three pre-registered predictions in the report (one win, one loss, one failure)

-## Common traps

-- **Silent controller** — the most common pitfall.
-If your effective rank is ≤ 1 or your realized angle is below noise, you have not implemented a different optimizer; you have implemented AdamW with extra overhead.
-- **Boundary-grid win** — best lr is the largest or smallest tested value.
-Extend the grid and re-run.
-- **Mixed CSVs** — if you run multiple jobs, include `optimizer` and `seed` columns; the runner already does this.
-- **Bad timing** — never use `time.time()` for per-step claims.
-Use the `CUDAEventTimer`.
-- **Layer flattening** — a spectral trick that "works" only because it mixes unrelated tensors does not work.

-## What is NOT included on purpose

-- No SLURM batch scripts.
-Run locally; if you need a cluster, write your own one-liner.
-- No production reference optimizer.
-Your starter mode is `disabled`;
-  the spectral correction is the assignment.
-- No 40-script research-grade orchestration.
-The four scripts in `experiments/` cover the entire deliverable surface.